"Have you noticed Ms Shan's hair?"

 "Yes.
 Mostly, I'm owner/manager of the Stationary Station, over by the kebab shop, but I'm also on the Centre management committee, and of course I put out the newsletter."

 "Stationary…" Axel said.
-"Oh, yes, the stuff we used to use before we had tablets.
+"Oh, yes, the stuff we used to use before we had devices.
 How's that going?
 Shift a lot of… It's so hard to remember… Shift a lot of parchment?
 Typewriter ribbon?
 Sealing wax?"

 "Your hostility is unnecessary."